timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 ## Self Hosted Publication Server

+In general, it is NOT RECOMMENDED to operate a self-hosted Publication Server.

 Some organisations that use a self-hosted CA, rather than for example a hosted CA as service provided by their RIR or NIR, also run a self-hosted Publication Server for their CA. In this case, the organisation is responsible for ensuring